2026 World Cup: US Issues 6 Luggage Rules for Ghanaians and Other Nationals, Details Spark Reactions

 Source: Getty Images

-The top rule is to avoid travelling with drones, as they will not be allowed at match venues.
-Persons who flout this rule will face legal consequences.
+The top rule is to avoid travelling with drones, which will not be allowed at match venues, and could result in confiscation or even prosecution.

 Read also

-The second luggage regulation for persons who will be travelling to the games is centred on money.
-It stressed that persons travelling for the World Cup must declare any amount above $10,000.
+The second luggage regulation for persons who will be travelling to the games is centred on money, as people travelling for the World Cup must declare any amount above $10,000 in their possession.

 The third regulation that must be strictly adhered to by Ghanaians and other nationals going to the US for the games concerns prohibited substance paraphernalia.